JSorngard/mandelrust/README.md

  3. [Rayon](https://docs.rs/rayon/latest/rayon/) is used to parallelize the rendering.
  4. Supersampling is done only close to the border of the set.
  5. The iteration loop has been restructured to use the minimum number of multiplications.
- 6. [Link time optimization](https://doc.rust-lang.org/rustc/codegen-options/index.html#lto) has been enabled, and the number of [codegen units](https://doc.rust-lang.org/rustc/codegen-options/index.html#codegen-units) set to 1.
+ 6. [Link time optimization](https://doc.rust-lang.org/rustc/codegen-options/index.html#lto) has been enabled, the number of [codegen units](https://doc.rust-lang.org/rustc/codegen-options/index.html#codegen-units) set to 1, and the [opt-level](https://doc.rust-lang.org/rustc/codegen-options/index.html#opt-level) to 3.
  7. Cargo is set to enable optimization with every instruction set available [on the compiling CPU](https://rust-lang.github.io/packed_simd/perf-guide/target-feature/rustflags.html#target-cpu).

 The program can render a nine times supersampled 8k image of the set in just over three seconds on my laptop with a quad core i7-7500U CPU, while a non-supersampled 1080p image finishes in just over 200 ms.